MMO: Meta Multi-Objectivization for Software Configuration Tuning: Results

 \subsubsection{Method}

-In \textbf{RQ3}, we seek to confirm the benefits provided by the parameter-free design in MMO are indeed meaningful over MMO-FSE.
-Particularly, on each of the 22 systems/environments, we examine how does MMO performs against the MMO-FSE under different weights using the full-scale experiment.
+In \textbf{RQ3}, we seek to verify the benefits provided by the weight-free design in MMO are indeed meaningful over MMO-FSE.
+Particularly, on each of the 22 systems/environments, we examine how MMO performs against the MMO-FSE under different weights using the full-scale experiment.
 Indeed, if the differences between MMO and MMO-FSE over different weights are small, then perhaps using the MMO-FSE can be sufficient.
-Since we considered eight weights, there will be $8 \times 22=176$ cases of comparisons.
-Again, the statistical test (i.e., the non-paired Wilcoxon rank-sum test) and effect size are reported for all each of those comparisons over 50 runs.
+Our goal is to confirm if there are some promising weights that often lead to good enough results.
+As such, over 50 runs, we say a weight value is promising in MMO-FSE if:

+\begin{itemize} \item It leads to a result that is generally better than (or identical to) that of MMO; \item or when there are no weight values in MMO-FSE can outperform MMO overall, it is the one with the best mean result. \end{itemize}

-The other aspect we are interested in is how much extra resource would be required in order to identify the best weight when using MMO-FSE.
-This makes sense as if the effort to find the best weight in MMO-FSE is trivial, then one would merely need to find such weight in a case-by-case manner.
+The other aspect we are interested in is how much extra resource would be required in order to identify at least one promising weight when using MMO-FSE.
+This makes sense as if the effort to find some good weights in MMO-FSE is trivial, then one would merely need to find such weight in a case-by-case manner.
 To investigate such, we use the following procedure in each of the 22 systems/environments:

 \begin{enumerate}

 \item Run MMO-FSE under all weights studied with an incremental search budget that is proportional to that of the full-scale experiment, i.e., 10\%, 20\%, $...$, 100\%.
 The experiment under each proportion of the budget is repeated 50 runs.